biniamen/final_stock_market_simulation/README.md

 ## Features

-- **User Authentication:** Secure login and registration endpoints.
+- **User Authentication:** Secure registration and login with JWT-based authentication.
-- **Stock Market Simulation:** Simulate trading operations such as buying and selling stocks.
+- **Stock Market Simulation:** Buy and sell stocks in a simulated environment.
-- **Portfolio Management:** Track user investments and real-time updates of gains and losses.
+- **Portfolio Management:** View and track investments with real-time gain/loss updates.
-- **RESTful API:** The backend exposes a set of APIs consumed by the Angular frontend.
+- **RESTful API:** Django REST Framework powers a comprehensive API consumed by the Angular frontend.
-- **Responsive UI:** The Angular frontend is built with modern web standards to work on desktops and mobile devices.
+- **Responsive UI:** Modern, mobile-friendly Angular interface using Bootstrap and Angular Material.

 ---